-Students who transfer less than 9 doctoral credits into the program can waive one 3-credit project course for any cohort courses, reducing the total credits needed for the program from 51 to 48.
-Students transferring 9 or more credits into the D.Min.
+Students who transfer less than nine doctoral credits into the program can waive one 3-credit project cohort course, reducing the total credits needed for the program from 51 to 48.
+Students transferring nine or more credits into the D.Min.
 Program are not eligible for a course project waiver.
-Students may not waive ML 810P, GS 801P, GS 901, or GS 902.
+Students may not waive GS 801P, GS 901, or GS 902.